ajzuse/CompJournoStick/README.md

 # CompJournoStick

-Computational Journalism on a Stick
+Computational Journalism on a Stick - a Fedora Remix for computational journalists